 The Distinction: 3rd-Party Audiences vs. 1st-Party Audiences

 Before diving deeper into 1st-party audiences, it’s important to understand not only the difference between 3rd-party and 1st-party, but also how it is collected and used.

-3rd-Party Data: 3rd-party audiences are highly curated data sets, built out by an external source and available for purchase through a Demand-Side Platform (DSP).
+3rd-Party Data: 3rd-party audiences are highly curated data sets, built out by an external source and available for purchase through a demand-side platform (DSP).
 This data allows you to target in a way that takes advantage of useful and more general audience characteristics, like gender, age, or geo—just to name a few.
-As a top-funnel tactic, this is valuable for running aareness campaigns and getting your message out to a wider audience.
+As a top-funnel tactic, this is valuable for running awareness campaigns and getting your message out to a wider audience.

 1st-Party Data: 1st-party audiences are proprietary to you.
 As a marketer, you’ve run a lot of campaigns and, as a result, collected a plethora of customer data.
 This data can be comprised of: